Empire State Games: Host sites

 Syracuse played host to the first seven of the games, and in total has hosted the Empire State Games 12 times.
-Other cities hosting multiple times include Buffalo (4 times), Albany (3 times), Binghamton (3 times), Rochester (3 times) and Ithaca (2 times).
+Other cities hosting multiple times include Buffalo (5 times), Albany, Binghamton and Rochester (3 times each) and Ithaca (2 times).
+The Central region hosted 15 of the games, followed by Western with eight and the Adirondack region with three.
+In 2005, the Hudson Valley, which hosted the games twice, became the last region to host the event for the first time.
+Long Island hosted the games once, in 1999, and New York City never hosted.

 Winter Games

 The Empire State Winter Games are held annually in Lake Placid in the month of February.
 Most of the events take place at the venues of the 1980 Winter Olympics.